THE NEXT STEP AFTER PENTECOST

 One day, if we keep on serving the Lord, we too will be one in that great Oneness that is the Godhead.
 But that does not mean we will be the same person as the Father, Son, or Holy Spirit.
 It is true that we will be one in them and with them.
-But we still will have our unique identity as a separate person in the creation.
+But we still will have our unique identities as separate people in the creation.

-This is the coming of Jesus, the King, in fulfillment of the Jewish feast of the Blowing of Trumpets.
-It also is mentioned in the Psalms 24, where we are exhorted to open the ancient doors of our personality and permit the King of Glory to enter.
-Also in Revelation, where the Lord says to the Christians in Laodicea, "Behold, I stand at the door and knock."
+John 14:18 is the coming of Jesus, the King, in fulfillment of the Jewish feast of the Blowing of Trumpets.
+It also is mentioned in Psalm 24 where we are exhorted to open the ancient doors of our personality and permit the King of Glory to enter.
+Also in Revelation, where the Lord says to the Christians in Laodicea, “Behold, I stand at the door and knock.”

 We now are entering the last three of the major Jewish celebrations.
 Right now is a singularly momentous time in the Kingdom of God.
 Make sure that you do not miss your part.

-Part of our seeing Him has to do with our living by His Life.
+Part of our seeing Him involves our living by His Life.
 We are to think as He is thinking.
 We are to speak as He is speaking.
 We are to act as He is acting.
 We are to live by Him as He lives by the Father.
 The more we practice His Presence, the more clearly we can see Him.

 We are to live by every Word of God directed to us as an individual.